 - CE-I-Child Psychology.
 This course deals with the normal growth and development of the child, tracing the outstanding characteristics through the different periods of the unfolding life.
 A study is made of the forces of life building as well as the phases and fields of the religious education of the child.
 Value, 2 semester hours.
 Required in Christian Education Course.
-Offered in 1938-39. - CE-II-Principles and Methods of Teaching.
-This course deals with the fundamental principals of teaching and the typical methods which may be used in Bible School work.
+Offered in 1938-39 as an evening course. - CE-II-Principles and Methods of Teaching.
+This course deals with the fundamental principles of teaching and typical methods which may be used in Bible School work.
 A study of the pedagogy of Jesus is made with a twofold aim: to see how He taught and to apply His methods.
 Value, 2 semester hours.
 Required in Christian Education Course.
-Offered in first semester of 1937-38. - CE-III-Sunday School Administration.
+Offered in 1939-40. - CE-III-Sunday School Administration.
 This course deals with the organization and working of the Sunday School.
 Its officers, their duties, and the principles for growth designed to make this educational agency all that it ought to be in a community are studies of this course.
 Text: "The Sunday School in Action" by Benson.
 Required in the Christian Education Course.
 Value, 1 semester hour.
-Offered in 1938-39. - CE-IV-Summer Bible School Administration.
+Offered in 1938-39 as an evening course. - CE-IV-Summer Bible School Administration.
 This course deals with this educational agency of the church as Course III deals with the Sunday School.
 The need and value of such a school and how to organize, promote, and conduct it are studied.
-Text: "How to Conduct a Church Vacation School" by Gage.
+Text: "How To Conduct a Church Vacation School" by Gage.
 Required in the Christian Education Course.
 Value, 1 semester hour.
 Offered in second semester, 1938-39. - CE-V-Bible Story Telling.
-This course answers a very important demand on the part of every teacher of children.
-This course deals with both theory and class room practice.
-Required of students specializing in children's work.
+This course presents the underlying principles of story telling and the best methods used by the successful story teller.
+Some time is devoted to practice which is essential to those acquiring the art.
+Required of students specializing in children's work in the Christian Education Course.
 Value, 1 semester hour.
-Offered in second semester of 1937-38. - CE-VI-Church Supervision.
+Offered second semester, 1939-40. - CE-VI-Church Supervision.
 A course designed to give the student suggestive plans for efficient organization of the church in all its departments, and to acquaint him with the best methods and means by which the church can perform her God-given task.
 Required of students specializing in administrative work.
 Value, 1 semester hour.
-Offered in second semester of 1937-38. - CE-VII-Psychology.
+Offered in 1939-40. - CE-VII-Psychology.
 For description see Philosophy III.
 Required of students specializing in adult work.
-Value, 3 semester hours.
+Value, 3 semester hours. - CE-VIII-Student Efficiency.
+The aim of this course is to acquaint the student with the fundamental laws which underlie effective study.
+The theme of the course is How To Study.
+Effective methods, conditions, and attitudes of study receive major emphasis.
+It is practical in its application, leaving the student with definite principles which can be applied in any field of intellectual endeavor.
+Required.
+Value, 1 semester hour.
+Offered in the first semester of each year.

-HOMILETISC AND PUBLIC SPEAKING
+HOMILETICS AND PUBLIC SPEAKING

 HOMILETICS-This course deals with the preparation and delivery of sermons.
 It aims to acquaint the student with the principles by which this twofold object may be accomplished.
 Exercises in sermon construction constitute a considerable part of the class work.
 The importance of relying upon the definite guidance and illumination of the Holy Spirit in the ministry of God's Word is ever emphasized.
 Required in the Theological Course.
 Value, 5 semester hours.
-Offered three hours in the first semester and two in the second in 1937-38.
+Offered each year 3 hours in the first semester and 2 in the second.